-Effects of specific nitrogen and phosphorus addition on root and leaf functional traits of Cinnamomum camphora (L.)
+Effects of Nitrogen and Phosphorous Coupling on Root and Leaf Functional Traits of Cinnamomum camphora

 -